 It's a joy to hold the iPad Air.
 From the clever construction to the fast processor to the improved user interface, Apple has found an answer to every criticism I had of the device and then some.

 The fact it's not even more expensive than its large-screen brethren is really impressive for an Apple product, and the suite of apps that are now free, coupled with the excellent App Store and premium build, make this a no brainer for anyone looking to enter the tablet market.

-I'd advise that you get the largest capacity your budget can manage - although at the top end you're verging on Macbook territory, so make sure you're ready to use a tablet and think about getting an external keyboard to make full use of the extra apps you've now got.
+I'd advise that you get the largest capacity of iPad Air your budget can manage - although at the top end you're verging on Macbook territory, so make sure you're ready to use a tablet and think about getting an external keyboard to make full use of the extra apps you've now got.

 First reviewed: November 2013